Dispatch (band): Final concert

 The band eventually scheduled a farewell concert to their fans, in order to get closure on the Dispatch portion of their lives.
 The free show was performed at the Hatch Shell in Boston on July 31, 2004, and was called "The Last Dispatch".
 The original prediction of the turnout was between 10,000 and 30,000.
 Fans flocked from Italy, Portugal, South Africa, Spain, Mexico, New Zealand, and Australia among others, making up an estimated total audience of 166,000.
 Corrigan told the fans near the end of the performance, "Somebody said, downstairs, that we were shooting for, I don't know, 20,000, 30,000 people would be considered a huge success.
 And um, we were kind of excited about the idea of trying to get enough of you guys in here that they'd start shutting down Storrow Drive.
 Well we got our wish."
 The performance was released as a three-disc set (two CDs, one DVD) later that year, entitled All Points Bulletin, along with recordings from a warm-up show in Somerville, Massachusetts.
 Special guest appearances at the Somerville performance included Craig Dreyer on saxophone and Brian Sayers on drums.
 For some of their songs at the Hatch Shell, Dispatch shared the stage with Phil Keaggy (guitar), Paul Tillotson (keyboard), Brian Sayers (drum kit), and Reinaldo DeJesus (percussion).

 Dispatch then released a documentary film The Last Dispatch (2005) which chronicles their final twelve days together as a band and tells the story of how they became "the band that redefined independent music history".
-The film was released and previewed in Somerville, at the same theater they used for the Last Dispatch warm-up shows.
+The film was released and previewed at the Somerville Theatre, the same venue used for the Last Dispatch warm-up shows.
 Urmston, Corrigan, and Heimbold attended the showing and celebrated throughout the weekend with their fans.
 The film was released on DVD September 26, 2006.